 Because of the rough economy, local donations have dried up and government funding has been cut.
 Here at theCHIVE, I've really no interest in anything safe and expected.
 There's a hundred other big-time charities we could champion but that wouldn't really be Chivish at all, would it?
 In many ways, saving a random awesome group in a random county in the backwoods of Virginia is exactly what theCHIVE would do.
 And it's exactly what we should do.

-I'm not going to put a financial goal on this.
+I'm not going to put a financial goal on this but maybe we can raise a few thousand dollars and help out.
 But if this goes big I promise I will get the elusive Shay Maria to become the Chivette of the Week.
 I don't exactly know how I'll make that happen but it's been on my to-do list for a while now and I'm pretty resourceful when it comes to these things.

 Times are tough for many of us out there so let's keep things simple.
 Fluvanna County's website has a website that accepts donations via Paypal.
 Donate $1 to those guys today.
 If you don't have Paypal, they also accept credit card.
 If you can't do that, stick a dollar in an envelope and mail it to: